romnn/microgpusim/WIP.md

   - DONE: configure logging for box and playground

     - rust: log4rs or tracing subscriber? plus log file
-    - both: allow logging after cycle X (rust only currently)
+    - DONE: allow logging after cycle X (rust only currently)

-  - parse accelsim config files with defaults for compatibility
   - configure playground for accelsim compat mode and compare to native accelsim
     - could we run unmodified accelsim as well using bridge or will this mess up global state?
   - fix tests in CI